 Commentary.
-Consider whether the land trust or owner should receive the consideration.
+Consider whether Land Trust or owner should receive the consideration.
 If the owner, then this provision should appear later in the easement.
-If the land trust, then some of the similar later provisions might also be moved here.
+If Land Trust, then some of the similar later provisions might also be moved here.
+If the various examples below that specifically relate to climate change grant rights to Land Trust, they should be included in this paragraph or otherwise set out unambiguously..